Award Winning Motorcycles

 - Single 245mm disc/2 piston Brembo caliper rear

-- Galfer cross-drilled pads, front and rear
+- Galfer cross-drilled rotors, front and rear

 - GSG Belly Pan